damonallison/notes/writing/blog/posts/2019-03-24-Book-Review-Every-Good-Endeavor.md

 From the outside, people love their jobs, their companies, and want people to know it.

-Anxious Reality
+Fallout

 Inwardly, a different story is playing out.
 The American Psychiatric Association (APA) is claiming that 40 million Americans, about 18% (1 in 5), have an anxiety disorder.
 That's over double the world average.
-Acording to the World Health Organization, 1 in 13 suffer from anxiety disorders.
+Acording to the World Health Organization, 1 in 13 worldwide suffer from anxiety disorders.
 Still a high number, but America is much higher than the world average.

 Why?
 Why are Americans so much more anxious and depressed?
 What are they anxious about?
 While people are anxious about many different things, money and work are